flybywiresim/website/src/posts/development_notam-2022-02.md

 For the fly-by-wire system we only adjusted the pitch law, only the pitch law was adjusted, as the roll and yaw laws were already close to the full flight simulator results.

-To be closer to the behavior in the full flight simulator, the achievable pitch rate at lower speeds has been increased.
+To be closer to the behaviour in the full flight simulator, the achievable pitch rate at lower speeds has been increased.
 As a result, pitch law is now more sensitive in these scenarios.
 The recommended sensitivity for the pitch axis is now +/- 30% which also better mimics the increased force that is needed to hold the real sidestick full back or forward (to be noted the real sidestick has a 2-step force curve).

 Additionally, the pitch law has been adapted to compensate for speed changes and speed brakes more realistically.
 In theory, the aircraft would completely compensate for speed changes, but this is actually not the case.